smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

     - For conditionals: (checkBlockNum, checkBlockHash)
     - For log triggers: (checkBlockNum, checkBlockHash, logTxHash, logIndex)
 - `logIdentifier`: unique identifier for a log → (logTxHash, logIndex)
-- `upkeepTriggerID`: Uniquely identifies an attempt to do a unit of work and is represented as: `keccak256(upkeepID, abi.encode(trigger))` for evm chains.
-- `upkeepPayload`: Input information to process an upkeep → (upkeepID, trigger, checkData)
+- `upkeepPayload`: Input information to process a unit of work for an upkeep → (upkeepID, trigger, checkData)
     - For conditionals checkData is empty (derived onchain in checkUpkeep)
     - For log: checkData is log information
+- `upkeepTriggerID`: Uniquely identifies an `upkeepPayload` and is represented as: `keccak256(upkeepID, abi.encode(trigger))` for evm chains.
 - `upkeepResult`: Output information to perform an upkeep.
 Same across both types: (fastGasWei, linkNative, upkeepID, trigger, gasLimit, performData)

 ## Upkeep Flows